RomainMaure/PixelBot/README.md

 - **[stl](https://github.com/RomainMaure/PixelBot/tree/main/stl)**: This folder contains all the parts to be 3D printed as well as a list of all the screws, nuts and other components required to build the robot.
 - **[elec](https://github.com/RomainMaure/PixelBot/tree/main/elec)**: This folder contains all the informations related to the electronic of the robot, mainly, the circuit schematics and the list of the electronic components.
-- **[src](https://github.com/RomainMaure/PixelBot/tree/main/src)**: This folder contains guidelines to setup the software of the robot as well as scripts to test individually each of its feature and the main source code used to run the learning interaction between the robot and the children.
+- **[src](https://github.com/RomainMaure/PixelBot/tree/main/src)**: This folder contains guidelines to setup the software of the robot as well as the main source code used to run the learning interaction between the robot and the children.
-- **[pdf](https://github.com/RomainMaure/PixelBot/tree/main/pdf)**: This folder contains several pdf files such as my master thesis report and the participatory design toolkit.
+- **[pdf](https://github.com/RomainMaure/PixelBot/tree/main/pdf)**: This folder contains all additional material used in this research work such as the different iterations of the participatory design toolkits, the transcriptions of the final experiment etc.
 - **[imgs](https://github.com/RomainMaure/PixelBot/tree/main/imgs)**: This folder contains the images used in the different README of this repository.

 ## Note